• Home

 Coconut milk is made by soaking the inner flesh of the coconut in hot water then blending and straining.

 You can also use it as a liquid base for smoothies.
-Coconut milk can be found in creamy form, full fat form and light form.
+Coconut milk can be found in a creamy form, full-fat form, and light form.

 Keep in mind it is high in calories though so consume in small quantities.
 Always buy unsweetened, organic coconut milk.